-The German Mobility Panel is a longitudinal survey that collects travel data in Germany since 1994.
-The survey focuses on people’s everyday mobility and on car mileage and fuel consumption in private households.
+The German Mobility Panel is a longitudinal survey that continuously collects data about the mobility behaviour in Germany since 1994.
+The survey focuses on people’s everyday mobility as well as on car mileage and fuel consumption in private households.

-For the everyday mobility survey all household members (from age 10) of a representative sample of households are asked to fill in a trip diary in the course of one week.
-Each person reports all trips with start and end time, means of transport used (bicycle, car, etc.), trip purpose (work, shopping, etc.) and distance covered.
-Respondents are also asked to provide some information about themselves (age, occupation, etc.) and about the household (car ownership, number of household members, etc.).
-This everyday mobility survey is carried out every year in autumn since 1994.
+For the survey about everyday mobility, all members (from age of 10) of the representative selected households are asked to fill in a trip diary for the period of one week.
+Each person reports all trips including start and end time, means of transport used (bicycle, car, etc.), trip purpose (work, shopping, etc.) and distance covered.